marcelovani/lightbox2/README.txt

 4. Configure the module at admin/settings/lightbox2.
 5. Modify your image links to open in a lightbox where necessary, see "Adding Lightbox Functionality to your Images' section below.
+6. If you want to be able to show node content in the lightbox without the sidebars, then copy the page-node-lightbox2.tpl.php file to your theme's directory and ensure it is readable.

 ADDING LIGHTBOX FUNCTIONALITY TO YOUR IMAGES